One of the most popular golf cart accessories available today is a golf cart lift kit.

 Our service center can help carry out these measurements when purchasing a lift from us.
 Our goal is to offer you the right tools to help your golf cart achieve its full potential at an affordable price that won’t empty your wallet.

 LIFT GOLF CART ADVANTAGES

 By making your cart taller, you essentially add clearance to the underside of the cart.
-This is particularly an advantage if you use your cart for off-roading purposes.
+This is mainly an advantage if you use your cart for off-roading purposes.

-Many people have started to use their golf carts in order to transport heavy items across distances that could not be covered by walking with the item.
-Some larger campuses also use golf carts in order to transport people over distances, particularly those who have trouble walking.
+Many people use their golf carts to transport heavy items across distances that walking could not cover.
+Some larger campuses also use golf carts to transport people over distances, particularly those who have trouble walking.

 LIFT GOLF CART DISADVANTAGES